newrelic/nr-reports/README.md

 **NOTE:** For this simple tutorial, we will be generating reports interactively from the command line.
-While this is convenient for testing things out, one of the main features of the Reports project is the automation support for report generation and delivery.
+While this is convenient for testing things out, one of the main features of New Relic Reports is the automation support for report generation and delivery.

 ### Before you begin